hngrtr/genai-toolbox/docs/en/getting-started/quickstart.md

 ## Step 1: Set up a database

-[Install postgres and configure a database](https://neon.tech/postgresql/postgresql-getting-started) for your system.
+1. [Install postgres and configure a database](https://neon.tech/postgresql/postgresql-getting-started) for your system.
 This process creates a database `postgres` with superuser `postgres`.

-## Step 2: Import data into the database

 1. Connect to postgres using command line.